 There are plenty of guides online to help you plan your wedding.
 You can find everything from checklists for organizing your life to flowers that are in season to goodies that go in the bathroom baskets.
 But I don’t see a lot of advice on what to ask your wedding photographer.
 And I don’t mean, “How much do you cost?” or “When do we see the photos?”
 I mean the nitty-gritty questions that are sure to come up on your wedding day and that you probably never thought to ask.
 Here are a few questions you may not have known that you COULD ask your wedding photographer, along with what I hope are helpful answers.

 How do I handle my divorced parents during family photo time?

 The answer is that you should let your wedding photographer know about any touchy family situations that might make people uncomfortable during the family portraits.
-That way, she can tactfully and gently manage the family photo time so that no one feels left out, pushed aside, or forgotten.
+That way, we can tactfully and gently manage the family photo time so that no one feels left out, pushed aside, or forgotten.
 You don’t want to find yourself in the middle of tough family situations on your wedding day.

 Remember, too, that there is no golden rule about which family members to include or exclude from photos.
 Think about what photos you would actually display in you home and think about family photos you’d like to pass onto your children.
 Those are the photos to make.